 Are You Hot Headed?
 Maybe Liver Wind Is To Blame?

 According to TCM theory, fire is also caused by an insufficiency of Yin in the Liver and Kidney meridians.
 When Yin energy can’t balance Yang, Liver Yang spirals out of control, rising upwards and generating what’s called “internal Liver Wind.”
 This Liver Wind then in turn produces excess heat.
 (It’s no coincidence that someone who loses their temper is called a ‘hot-headed.’)

-Our formula Liver Windclear is beneficial for those who have obvious signs of Liver Wind such as headache and dizziness.
+Our formula Liver Windclear is beneficial for those who have obvious signs of Liver Wind.

 Regardless of what plan of action you decide to take, make sure that if you have high blood pressure, you get it corrected.